Ramen2X/adventures-installer/README.md

 # adventures-installer

-An installer replacement for the December 1996 pre-alpha build of (Adventures on) LEGO Island, made for modern day operating systems.
+An installer replacement for the October 1996 pre-alpha build of (Adventures on) LEGO Island, made for modern day operating systems.

 - Supports Windows Vista+
 - Performs installations and uninstallations